ArianitSGashi/Bank_System/README.md

 ## Testing

+To run the tests:
-To run the tests, use the following command:
+You can run the tests from your IDE by running the `AccountServiceTest`, `BankServiceTest`, `TransactionServiceTest` classes, or you can run the tests using the following command:

 ```bash
 mvn test